tchbnl/cwptools/README.md

 ```

 ### whoowns
-A 'whoowns' script that works like the one from cPanel
+A `whoowns` script that works like the one from cPanel

 ```
 [root@cwp ~]# whoowns